Table of Contents

 Step 2: From various default templates, you can choose one or create a new one.

-When you click Publish, a new link will be generated.
+When you click Publish, it will generate a new link.
 Copy that link.

 Step 4: The final step is within your Yodeck Account.
 Go to the “Web Pages” section and create a new Web Page with the following details: